-- The responsibilities of the participating agencies under applicable laws. - The resources available to the cooperating agencies. - The overall size and complexity of the project. - The overall schedule for and cost of the project. - The sensitivity of the natural and historic resources that could be affected by the project.
+- The overall size and complexity of the project. - The overall schedule for and cost of the project. - The sensitivity of the natural and historic resources that could be affected by the project.

 Potential issues that may affect the schedule include the size and complexity of the project, community concerns, impacts to cultural resources (e.g., archeological sites and historic structures), and impacts to natural resources (e.g., wetlands and threatened and endangered species habitat).
 The schedule may be extended pending unforeseen circumstances but may only be shortened with the concurrence of affected cooperating agencies.
 The updated schedule reflecting major project milestones will be available at public and agency coordination meetings and on the TxDOT website.